 than temporarily for and while actually engaged in receiving or discharging

 Ergo, your car is not standing while engaged in dropping off or picking up passengers.
 So, if the rule and double parking is a no-standing rule, and you are actually engaged in receiving or discharging passengers, you cannot be standing and, likewise, cannot be double parking.

 How to beat a double parking ticket

 First, as I mentioned earlier, there is a majority opinion about double parking a passenger vehicle.
 The Evil Empire says, “no, never!”

-However, the minority opinion held by the Parking Violation Bureau that conducts your parking ticket hearings, and Larry (that’s me) recognizes that double parking is a no standing violation.
-But, you cannot violate a no standing or double parking rule while you stop temporarily to drop off or pick up a passenger and skedaddle (except between 7A-7P in Midtown- Monday through Saturday).
+However, the minority opinion is held by the Parking Violation Bureau that conducts your parking ticket hearings, and Larry (that’s me) recognizes that double parking is a no-standing violation.
+But, you cannot violate a no-standing or double parking rule while you stop temporarily to drop off or pick up a passenger and skedaddle (except between 7A-7P in Midtown- Monday through Saturday).